The mission of the California Academy of Sciences is to regenerate the natural world through science, learning, and collaboration.

 Collaboration: We recognize that we can’t solve our planet’s vast environmental challenges alone, so we partner with world-leading environmental, scientific, and community organizations to strengthen and amplify our work and reach new audiences.

 Diversity and equity: Diverse communities are stronger and more resilient, both in nature and in human society.
-We are committed to cultivating a culturally inclusive and equitable environment in which diversity of thought and expression are valued, respected, and celebrated.
+We are committed to cultivating a culturally inclusive and equitable environment in which diversity of thought and expression is valued, respected, and celebrated.

 Courage: Embracing the challenge of the present moment, we don’t shy away from tough challenges.
 Science is more important to our daily lives than ever before, and we unapologetically advocate for using scientific data to solve problems and make informed decisions about our collective future.